DevExpress-Examples/wpf-tilebar-generate-items-from-view-model-collection/Readme.md

 # WPF TileBar – Bind Items to a ViewModel Collection (MVVM)

-This example binds the [`TileBar`](https://documentation.devexpress.com/WPF/115595/Controls-and-Libraries/Navigation-Controls/Tile-Bar) control to a view model collection. [`TileBar`](https://documentation.devexpress.com/WPF/115595/Controls-and-Libraries/Navigation-Controls/Tile-Bar) items are generated from a view model collection and grouped visually.
-Some tiles display nested items in a flyout.
+The [`TileBar`](https://documentation.devexpress.com/WPF/115595/Controls-and-Libraries/Navigation-Controls/Tile-Bar) control allows you to create a Windows 10-inspired navigation UI.

 ![Bind Items to a ViewModel Collection](./Images/tilebar-view.jpg)

-Use the [`TileBar`](https://documentation.devexpress.com/WPF/115595/Controls-and-Libraries/Navigation-Controls/Tile-Bar) control with MVVM when you need to:
+Use the `TileBar` control with MVVM when you need to:

 - Define a dynamic navigation UI based on data rather than hard-coded items.
-- Bind a flat or hierarchical data structure to a [`TileBar`](https://documentation.devexpress.com/WPF/115595/Controls-and-Libraries/Navigation-Controls/Tile-Bar).
+- Bind a flat or hierarchical data structure to a `TileBar`.
 - Apply styles, group headers, commands, and flyout content from your data model.

 ## Implementation Details